Andrewodwyer/City-Events-Blog/README.md

   - Register, This button is not visible when logged in
   - Login / login changes to logout when the user is logged in

-There are the main option in the app and the most relevant to any user, whether they are a registered or non-registered user.
+These are the main option in the app and the most relevant to any user, whether they are a registered or non-registered user.

 ![Navbar](static/readme-img/UX/navbar-desktop-mobile.png)